Key takeaways

 - A 95% completion rate tells you almost nothing about whether the training worked.
 Capability, behavior change, and on-the-job performance are the metrics that matter.

-Most corporate training quietly fails.
-Not because the subject matter experts don’t know their stuff, and not because nobody’s putting in the work.
-The training gets built, people click through, the completion reports look fine, and then the same mistakes keep happening on the job.
-That gap between training and performance is the thing instructional design exists to close.
+There’s a familiar pattern in corporate L&D: training gets built, people click through, the completion reports look fine, and then the same mistakes keep happening on the job.
+That gap between training and performance is what good instructional design exists to close.

-This guide covers what instructional design actually is, what an instructional designer does, the major models you’ll come across, and how to tell whether the training your organization is producing is doing its job.
+This guide covers what instructional design actually is, what an instructional designer does, the major models you’ll come across, and how to tell whether your training is working.
+By the end, you’ll know how to evaluate it yourself and when bringing in an instructional designer would help.

 What is instructional design?